Should You Sell Your Product on Amazon?

 - If you see that a top reviewer has purchased your product, take time to send a personalized message of thanks, perhaps with a discount code for future purchases.

-If you have a ton of products on Amazon, you might like to consider using an auto-repricer.
-Its main aim is to get your product in the coveted ‘Buy Box’ and will adjust your pricing up or down a little to keep your product competitive.
+- If you have a ton of products on Amazon, you might like to consider using an auto-repricer.
+Its main aim is to get your wares in the coveted ‘Buy Box’ and will adjust your pricing up or down a little to keep your product competitive.

 Do you have an Amazon seller trick or horror story?
 Let us know, and we’ll share it with our community of women entrepreneurs so that we can all rise together.